-- Rules of thumb like the $2K rule and the one-third rule offer concrete savings goals that aren’t intended to cover the full cost, but can help reduce the amount of student loans taken out.
+- Rules of thumb like the $2K rule and the one-third rule offer concrete savings goals that aren’t intended to cover the full cost but can help reduce the amount of student loans you take out.

 - The $2K rule says families should aim to save $2,000 for each year of their child’s life, so by age 18, you should have saved $36,000.

 - The one-third rule recommends trying to save about one-third of the expected cost of college and then paying for the rest with income and loans.

 Where Did the $2k Rule of Thumb Come From?